nicl/capi-clojure-client/README.md

-# Clojure client for The Guardian Content APIn
+# Clojure client for The Guardian Content API

 Very simple client library for The Guardian Content API.